-SAMPLE QUESTION PAPER - II
+SAMPLE QUESTION PAPER - II MARKING SCHEME SECTION-A : READING

-MARKING SCHEME

-SECTION-A: READING

-1.1 Objective: To adopt different strategies for a literary text.
+1.1 Objective : To adopt different strategies for a literary text.
 To identify the main points of a text.

-Marki Marking: 1 mark for each correct answer. their inability to communic are confident and at part (i) pressure of deadlines a rosy picture and not the e flip side of the story.
-I their thoughts and feelings with those problem.
-BPO's.
-2. Objective: To identify the main points of a text.
+Marking : 1 mark for each correct answer.

+- (a) for the lack of women in the senior managerial posts. - (b) their inability to communicate and express themselves. - (c) are confident and at par with their male colleagues. - (d) (i) pressure of deadlines (ii) new work culture - (e) a rosy picture and not the flip side of the story. - (f) that people can express their thoughts and feelings with those who are facing the same problem. - (g) odd working hours in the BPOs. - (h) to find a platform to express their concerns.

+2. Objective : To identify the main points of a text.

 To understand relations between different parts of a text.

-To d duce the meaning of unfamilia ar lexical items in a given context 2.1 (a) change (b) vorld (c) nandiest (d) SMS (e) part (f) examination Mark ing : k for each correct answer; ot any other answer equivalen t in meaning to the answer given below.
-2.2 (a) it is e handiest tool of communica tion and saves energy and time 1 (b) because they use SMS language (c) incomplete, immature 1
+To deduce the meaning of unfamiliar lexical items in a given context

+- 2.1 (a) change

+- (b) world

+- (c) handiest

+- (d) SMS

+- (e) part

+- (f) examination

+- Marking :1⁄2 mark for each correct answer;Accept any other answer equivalent in meaning to the answer given below.

+2.2 (a) it is the handiest tool of communication and saves energy and time 1

+(b) because they use SMS language 1

+(c) incomplete, immature 1

-(d) Most English words are twice as long as they need to be, staggering under a weight of unvoiced vowels and surplus consonants so it saves time and paper/against - and it lambastes the rules of spelling in the manner that SMS does, which is immature and despicable.
+(d) For - most English words are twice as long as they need to be, staggering 2 Marks under a weight of unvoiced vowels and surplus consonants so it saves time and paper.

+Against - it lambasts the rules of spelling in the manner that SMS does, which is immature and despicable.

-Objective: To deduce the meaning of unfamiliar lexical items.
+Objective : To deduce the meaning of unfamiliar lexical items.

-Marking: 1 mark for each correct answer
+Marking : 1 mark for each correct answer

+- 2.3

-- 2.3 (a) conundrum
+- (a) conundrum

 - (b) meticulous

 - (c) brevity

 - (d) despicable